Zyzle/zyzle.github.io/content/blog/2022-07-16-colour-finder-2/index.md

 As mentioned before given the nature of the algorithm and the fact that we're rounding values in certain places there is a chance that it will never fully converge, that is, our *k*-clusters will never stop updating their positions on subsequent iterations.

-I'm going to take 2 approaches to solving this issue, the first will simply be a hard limit on the number of iterations allowed, say 10, the second will be to calculate a distance shifted between our old and new clusters and stop of this shift falls below a certain threshold.
+I'm going to take 2 approaches to solve this issue, the first will simply be a hard limit on the number of iterations allowed, say 10, and the second will be to calculate a distance shifted between our old and new clusters and stop if this shift falls below a certain threshold.

-First off lets move our two cluster calculation steps from above out into their own function
+First off let's move our two cluster calculation steps from above out into their own function

 ```js
 function calcNewClusters(kClusters, colorData) {